Out and About

 The footpath is less strenuous but still travels through breathtaking countryside.
 Look out for the Cheviot sheep that are bred to withstand some cold Winter days.
 On sale in local butchers.
 You may even sight the rare Cheviot Goat if visit College Valley

-The Abbey Way Cycle and footpath links the four great Cistercian Ruined Abbeys while Scotlands National Footpath begins in Morebattle.
+The Abbey Way Cycle and footpath links the four great Cistercian Ruined Abbeys while Scotlands National Footpath passes through Morebattle.

 The Border area has many golf courses to suit all abilities and range from parkland to links courses.
 Coldstream, Eyemouth and Duns are reasonably priced and very welcoming to visitors.
 Kelso has a very beautiful course at Roxeburgh Hotel too